rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 <span class="caption">Listing 7-18: Specifying a nested path to bring multiple
 items with the same prefix into scope</span>

-In bigger programs, bringing many items into scope from the same package or module using nested paths can reduce the number of separate `use` statements needed by a lot!
+In bigger programs, bringing many items into scope from the same crate or module using nested paths can reduce the number of separate `use` statements needed by a lot!